-Each participant's account is credited with the participant's contribution and an allocation of (i) the Company's matching contribution on a quarterly basis, and (ii) plan earnings on a daily basis, and (iii) the CORE contribution on an annual basis.
+Each participant's account is credited with the participant's contribution on a monthly basis and an allocation of (i) the Company's matching contribution on a quarterly basis, and (ii) plan earnings on a daily basis, and (iii) the CORE contribution on an annual basis.
 Allocations are based on the participants' contributions and compensation as defined in the Plan.
 The total annual contributions, as defined by the Plan, credited to a participant's account in a plan year may not exceed the lesser of (i) \$30,000, or (ii) 25% of the participant's compensation in the plan year.
+Effective January 1, 2002, the total annual contributions, as defined by the Plan, credited to a participant's account in a plan year may not exceed the lesser of (i) \$40,000, or (ii) 100% of the participant's compensation in the plan year.
 Additional maximum limits exist if the employee participates in a qualified defined benefit plan maintained by the Company.
 Forfeited balances of terminated participants' nonvested accounts are used first to reinstate previously forfeited account balances of re-employed participants, if any, and the remaining amounts are used to reduce future company contributions.
-The forfeited balances totaled \$2,692 and \$3,070 for 2001 and 2000, respectively.
+The forfeited balances totaled \$618 and \$2,692 for 2002 and 2001, respectively.